All Episodes

 And that's the sad part about it is that this really needs to be investigated.

-Likely these Russians that they were getting this information from probably were are tied back to oligarchs that have ties back to the FSB.
+Likely these Russians that they were getting this information from probably are tied back to oligarchs that have ties back to the FSB.

-I mean, if you want to get to the heart of Russian collusion and how they were I mean, what if this really was the dirt on Trump actually was created and crafted by the FSB.
+I mean, if you want to get to the heart of Russian collusion and how they were, I mean, what if this really was the dirt on Trump actually was created and crafted by the FSB?

-You know, the most exculpatory evidence though, when you think about it, comes directly from Comey's mouth when he says, Well, Trump said to me that, well, I wasn't involved with anything Russia, but if anyone around me was, we need to look into that.
+You know, the most exculpatory evidence, though, when you think about it, comes directly from Comey's mouth when he says, well, Trump said to me that, well, I wasn't involved with anything Russia, but if anyone around me was, we need to look into that.

-Um I gotta let you go.
+I got to let you go.

 You've been very generous with your time.